Roblox-Thot/random-shit/README.md

   <summary>AirshipScriptDumper.lua</summary>
   <blockquote>
     <a href="Data/Lua/AirshipScriptDumper.lua">Source link</a><br>
-    Dumps all of the scripts in an Airship game, must supply own decompiler.
+    Dumps all of the scripts in an Airship game, must supply own decompiler.<br>
+    Metal works fine just don't do it with encoding enabled since Airship doesn't encode it.
   </blockquote>
 </details>